 Aleksandar Kovacevic vs. Kimmer Coppejans: Prediction and Match Betting Odds | Zhuhai Championships

-In the Round of 32 of the Zhuhai Championships on Tuesday, Kimmer Coppejans (ranked No. 186) takes on Aleksandar Kovacevic (No. 116).
+In the Zhuhai Championships Round of 32 on Wednesday, we have a matchup of No. 186-ranked Kimmer Coppejans versus No. 116 Aleksandar Kovacevic.

-In this Round of 32 matchup versus Coppejans (+130), Kovacevic is favored to win with -165 odds.

 Looking to place a bet on this or other tennis matches?
 Head over to BetMGM, the King of Sportsbooks, and sign up today with our link!